woondossier/docusaurus-terminology/README.md

 |   noParseFiles   |                             array of files to be excluded from search/replace                             |  array |         []         |
 |  noGlossaryFiles |                         array of term files to not be listed on the glossary page                         |  array |         []         |

+**IMPORTANT NOTE**: All file paths need to be relative to the project's root directory.
+If you want to exclude a file, you should write `./docs/excude-me.md`.

 Example:

 ```